loomnetwork/loom-sdk-documentation/docs/en/deploy-loom-mainnet.md

 ![Deposit Loom to Basechain](/developers/img/deploy-to-loom-deposit-loom.png)

-Notice that, in order to deploy to Basechain, you need to stake some LOOM.
+Notice that, in order to deploy to Basechain, you need to pay some LOOM.
 Click on the "Deposit more Loom to Basechain" and follow the instructions.

 ## Adding the Public Keys